 Hydrolyzed silk is commonly used in volumizing and strengthening hair products – particularly for hair types that are dry and/or damaged.
-It doesn't directly promote hair growth, but it can prevent breakage and increase moisture retention for better hydration in dry strands.
+It doesn't directly promote hair growth but can prevent breakage and increase moisture retention for better hydration in dry strands.

 Keratin is a protective protein that is naturally present in your hair, as well as your skin and nails.
 Research has shown that keratin helps promote stronger hair, making it less likely to experience breakage.
 Used in a shampoo or conditioner, it can make hair smoother, reduce frizz, and minimize split ends.

-While aloe hasn't been directly linked to promoting growth, it can nourish overall hair health.
+While aloe isn't directly linked to promoting growth, it can nourish overall hair health.
 Aloe contains various vitamins that strengthen hair strands, including vitamins A, B12, C, and E.

 What is the best pH level for a hair regrowth conditioner?

-The best pH range for regrowth hair products is between 5 and 6, closest to the scalp's pH. pH balanced (<5.5) hair products help reduce hair dryness, frizz, hair breakage, and split ends.
-Products with alkaline pH cause the hair cuticle, resulting in higher hair porosity and more brittle, dry, and frizzy hair.
+The best pH range for regrowth hair products is between 5 and 6, closest to the scalp's pH. pH-balanced (<5.5) hair products help reduce hair dryness, frizz, breakage, and split ends.
+Products with alkaline pH cause the hair cuticle to have higher porosity and more brittle, dry, and frizzy hair.

 pH is a measure of the acidity or basicity of a solution.
-A solution with a pH lower than 7 is considered acidic, and a solution with a pH greater than 7 is considered basic, or alkaline.
-Our hair has an acidic pH (5.5), and it will react much better to slightly acidic products.
+A solution with a pH lower than 7 is considered acidic, and a solution with a pH greater than 7 is considered essential or alkaline.
+Our hair has an acidic pH (5.5) and will react much better to slightly acidic products.
 Alkaline or basic pH shampoos and conditioners cause the hair to swell and the cuticles to open - increasing the hair's porosity, frizz, and dryness.
-Alkaline shampoos will also increase the negative electrical charge of the hair fiber surface, increasing the friction between the fibers.
+Alkaline shampoos will also increase the hair fiber surface's negative electrical charge, increasing the fibers' friction.
 This may lead to cuticle damage and fiber breakage.
 Shampoos with an acidic, lower pH will close the cuticle, reduce hair porosity, and generate less negative static electricity on the fiber surface, reducing hair dryness and frizz.

 How do you use a hair loss conditioner?

-Using a hair loss conditioner shouldn't look too different from using a traditional conditioner.
+Using a hair loss conditioner shouldn't look too different from a traditional one.
 That said, you can do a few things to maximize effectiveness.
-Most importantly, make sure you use your conditioner every time you wash your hair.
+Most importantly, use your conditioner every time you wash your hair.
 You'll get the best results if you're consistent with your use.

-When you apply, be sure to work the product throughout your hair, from the scalp to the ends.
-You must apply the conditioner to your scalp since many of the beneficial ingredients you find in hair loss products work in the hair follicles.
+When you apply, work the product throughout your hair, from the scalp to the ends.
+You must use the conditioner on your scalp since many of the beneficial ingredients you find in hair loss products work in the hair follicles.
 You'll also want to ensure you're leaving the conditioner on your hair for several minutes, as this will allow the formula to work its magic fully.